 Friendship is possible as evident between the simultaneous cross border openings for Indian Sikhs to visit the birthplace of Guru Nanak, the founder of Sikhism, located in Pakistan.
 It is also evident in the four official crossings in Kashmir mentioned above.
 This border opening is known as the Kartarpur crossing, which has been at the forefront of helping Pakistan in rectifying their reputation, after being accused of terrorist organizations.

 Furthermore, an Indian attack on Pakistan would be treated as a violation of UNSC guidelines, creating a system that could isolate India, on several fronts.
 The likelihood of pre-emptive Indian strikes has everso increased under the Modi Government.
-Conversely, a Pakistani attack on India would result in a similar stance.
+Conversely, a Pakistani attack on India could possibly result in a similar stance.
 The nuclear capabilities of both countries, highlights the necessity of layered systems of defence and deterrence.
 However, Pakistan under Imran Khan’s Government has sought peace with India through dialogue.